 The Board shall elect a President, a Vice President, and a Secretary who shall be members of the Board.
-The Board may assign a District employee to provide clerical assistance to the Board.
 Officers shall be elected by majority vote of the members present and voting.

 Vacancy

 A vacancy among officers of the Board, other than the President, shall be filled by majority action of the Board.